Teamwork for better justice outcomes

 the normal exceptions related to actual or threat of harm to self or other; and

-anything that participants agree by consensus may be reported back to the court
+anything participants agree by consensus to report back to the court

-the role of the Convenor is to facilitate the meeting from beginning to end
+the convenor facilitates the meeting from beginning to end

-everyone is expected to participate, particularly the referred person.
+everyone is expected to participate, particularly the client.

-The Convenor writes contributions on a board for participants to aid discussion, and ideas are refined until some or all are adopted by consensus.
-These contributions form the meeting outcomes, and each participant gets a copy of outcomes, and the meeting is closed.
+Finally, solutions are refined until some or all are adopted by consensus and a practical action plan is drawn up.
+Each participant gets a copy of the plan, and the meeting is closed.

 No two meetings are alike.
-Each one is a unique expression of participants collaborations, with each one generating‘in time’ and shared understanding of the problems impacting on clients' lives.
+Each one is a unique expression of participants' collaborations.
+That said, all meetings should conclude with participants leaving with a shared understanding of the problems impacting on clients' lives.

 4 Return to court